Leeds Building Society Conveyancing Panel Information

 Read More

-The Council of Licensed Conveyancers has entered discussions with lenders and their representative bodies to see whether and how the risks that lenders wish to mitigate could be addressed through the regulatory framework rather than via ad hoc arrangements that can differ from lender to lender.
-It is likely that that the CLC have been in touch with lenders such as Leeds Building Society as well as the CML.
+As is the case with the Law Society the CLC has begun discussions with lenders and their representative bodies to see whether and how the risks that lenders wish to mitigate could be addressed through the regulatory framework rather than via ad hoc arrangements that can differ from lender to lender.
+We expect that that the CLC have been in touch with lenders such as Leeds Building Society as well as the CML.

-Our membership of the Leeds Building Society conveyancing panel was suspended but was reinstated on appeal, do I need to include these details on my CQS application?
+Our membership of the Leeds Building Society conveyancing panel was revoked but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?

-We would recommend that you supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your application but gives the CQS team a complete picture of what has happened.
+You should provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not negatively affect your firm’s application but gives the Law Society viability as to what has occured.

-I am on the Leeds Building Society conveyancing panel and all set to complete a remortgage within the next week.
-My papers do not include a Mortgage Deed for the client to execute.
+My firm is listed on the Leeds Building Society conveyancing panel and all set to complete a remortgage shortly.
+My file does not contain a Mortgage Deed for the client to execute.
 Who do I contact at Leeds Building Society to get a duplicate Deed?

-You need to get in touch with Leeds Building Society to obtain standard documents.
-The The Council of Mortgage Lenders Handbook contains an express question for banks to set out who to contact to obtain standard documents.
+You would be advised to contact Leeds Building Society to obtain standard documents.
+The CML Handbook includes a specific question for banks to establish who to contact to obtain standard documents.
 Leeds Building Society in their Part 2’s state:

-You will need to disclose the firm’s Leeds Building Society solicitors panel reference.
+You will need to disclose your Leeds Building Society conveyancing panel number.

 Find a Lawyer on the Leeds Building Society Solicitor Panel